-As Seahawks’ Super Bowl win hits five-year anniversary the memories will endure forever
+As Seahawks’ Super Bowl win hits five-year anniversary, the memories will endure forever

 But in a rare time when a Carroll team did indeed win a game in the first and second quarters, the Seahawks then blew it open with two scores to take a 22-0 halftime lead, including Malcolm Smith’s 69-yard interception return that would help earn him game MVP honors.

-It was at about that moment that the Super Bowl film famously caught Lynch playfully asking Carroll “is it all right if we score more points.
-Can we?” and Carroll nodding his head while Lynch says “just wanted to make sure.’’
+It was at about that moment that the Super Bowl film famously caught Lynch playfully asking Carroll, “Is it all right if we score more points?
+Can we?”
+Carroll nodded his head while Lynch says “just wanted to make sure.’’

 Then came the Percy Harvin kickoff return for a touchdown to open the second half that sealed it.